 - The employee's written authorization for the deduction and the purpose is lawful (i.e., for health or retirement benefits).

 - Written employee authorizations must meet certain requirements.

 All employers must provide each employee with a statement of deductions made from their wages for each pay period that deductions were made.

-If an employee is terminated, suspended, or laid off, or the employee resigns for any reason, the employer must pay the employee all wages due by the regular payday in the pay period that the termination, suspension, or resignation occurred.
+Suppose you terminate, suspend, or lay off an employee or the employee resigns for any reason.
+In that case, the employer must pay the employee all wages due by the regular payday in the pay period when the termination, suspension, or resignation occurred.

-An employer has an additional ten days to pay if an employee is suspended due to a labor dispute involving employees who make up the payroll.
+An employer has an additional ten days to pay if they suspend an employee due to a labor dispute involving employees who make up the payroll.

 An employer may pay all wages owed to a deceased employee in the following order to the employee's: